History of Ontario: Canada West

 Although both rebellions were put down in short order, the British government sent Lord Durham to investigate the causes of the unrest.
-He recommended that self-government be granted and that Lower and Upper Canada be re-joined in an attempt to assimilate the French Canadians.
+He recommended that self-government be granted and that Lower and Upper Canada be rejoined in an attempt to assimilate the French Canadians.
 Accordingly, the two colonies were merged into the Province of Canada by the Act of Union (1840), with the capital at Kingston, and Upper Canada becoming known as Canada West.
 Parliamentary self-government was granted in 1848.

-Due to waves of increased immigration in the 1840s, the population of Canada West more than doubled by 1851 over the previous decade.
-As a result, for the first time the English-speaking population of Canada West surpassed the French-speaking population of Canada East, tilting the representative balance of power.
+Waves of increased immigration in the 1840s made the population of Canada West more than double by 1851 over the previous decade.
+As a result, for the first time, the English-speaking population of Canada West surpassed the French-speaking population of Canada East, which tilted the representative balance of power.

-An economic boom in the 1850s, brought on by factors such as a free trade agreement with the United States, coincided with massive railway expansion across the province, furthering the economic strength of Central Canada, pre-confederation.
+An economic boom in the 1850s, brought on by factors such as a free trade agreement with the United States and massive railway expansion across the province, furthered the economic strength of whhat is now Central Canada.

 Confederation and the late-19th century

-A political stalemate between the French- and English-speaking legislators, as well as fear of aggression from the United States during the American Civil War, led the political elite to hold a series of conferences in the 1860s to effect a broader federal union of all British North American colonies.
-The British North America Act (BNA Act) took effect on July 1, 1867, establishing the Dominion of Canada, initially with four provinces: Nova Scotia, New Brunswick, Quebec, and Ontario.
-The Province of Canada was divided at this point into Ontario and Quebec so that each major European linguistic group would have its own province.
+A political stalemate between the French- and English-speaking legislators, as well as the fear of annedxation by the United States because British policy during the American Civil War, led the political elite to hold a series of conferences in the 1860s to effect a broader federal union of all British North American colonies.
+The British North America Act (BNA Act), which came into effect on July 1, 1867. established the Dominion of Canada, initially with four provinces: Nova Scotia, New Brunswick, Quebec, and Ontario.
+The Province of Canada was divided then into Ontario and Quebec to give a French-speaking province.

 Both Quebec and Ontario were required by section 93 of the BNA Act to safeguard existing educational rights and privileges of the relative Protestant and Catholic minorities.
 Thus, separate Catholic schools and school boards were permitted in Ontario.
 However, neither province had a constitutional requirement to protect its French- or English-speaking minority.
-Toronto was formally established as Ontario's provincial capital at this time.
+Toronto was then formally established as Ontario's provincial capital.